rapid7/insightconnect-plugins/CONTRIBUTING.md

 - **Do** follow the [50/72 rule] for Git commit messages.
 - **Do** license your code as MIT.
 - **Do** create a [topic branch] to work on.
 This helps ensure users are aware of commits on the branch being considered for merge, allows for a location for more commits to be offered without mingling with other contributor changes, and allows contributors to make progress while a PR is still being reviewed.
+- **Don't** create a fork.
+Due to the way our plugin code validation process works, forks are not supported at this time.

 ### Pull Requests